cdktf/cdktf-provider-cloudflare/docs/dataCloudflareRuleset.java.md

 - *Type:* java.lang.String

-The Account ID to use for this endpoint.
-Mutually exclusive with the Zone ID.
+The unique ID of the account.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/data-sources/ruleset#account_id DataCloudflareRuleset#account_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.9.0/docs/data-sources/ruleset#account_id DataCloudflareRuleset#account_id}

+---

+##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-cloudflare.dataCloudflareRuleset.DataCloudflareRuleset.Initializer.parameter.id"></a>

+- *Type:* java.lang.String

+The unique ID of the ruleset.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.9.0/docs/data-sources/ruleset#id DataCloudflareRuleset#id}

+Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
+If you experience problems setting this value it might not be settable.
+Please take a look at the provider documentation to ensure it should be settable.

 ---